 Cleaning the outside of vinyl window frames is sure to add curb appeal, and impress the people stuck in the Boston traffic outside of your house.
 Create a simple cleaning solution by mixing 1-1/2 cups of distilled white vinegar with one gallon of warm water (pro tip: Add the juice of half a lemon to this to mask the vinegar odor) or mix a teaspoon of mild soap in a gallon of warm water.

 Rinse the outside of the windows with water to dislodge the metric ton of Massachusetts dirt just sitting around the edges.

 How to Clean the Inside of Vinyl Windows

 When it comes to cleaning vinyl window tracks, cleaning wipes work well for getting into the corners.
 Run wipes up and down along the tracks to pick up dust and dirt.
 You will know you’re done when the wipes don’t show the Celtic green color from the Boston pollen and dirt taken from the window.

-Some people like to use a squeegee to remove the cleaning solution without leaving streaks on the window.
+Some folks in The Hub like to use a squeegee to remove the cleaning solution without leaving streaks on the window.
 However, your lint-free cloth will also work to clean and dry the interior of the window frame.
 Paper towels are a poor choice to clean the window since they will leave lint particles on your glass.

 If you have sun exposure, you may notice the window cleaner starts to dry before you’ve finished the job.
 Another of our top window cleaning tips is to work on an overcast day when you will not be fighting the sun (which is just about 95% of the year in Boston).

 If your windows look cloudy or dirty even after you have cleaned them, it may be time to replace your vinyl windows.
-Grab a cup of coffee from Dunkies, sit back, and check out high-quality vinyl windows from Window Nation or reach out to get a free estimate for replacement windows.
+Grab a cup of coffee from Dunkies, sit back, and check out high-quality vinyl windows from Window Nation or reach out to get a free estimate for replacement windows in Boston.